ElegantEngineeringTech/laravel-translator/README.md

 ## Proofreading Translations

+Service: `proofread`.

-Proofreading corrects grammar and syntax.
+Proofreading corrects the grammar and syntax of your translation strings.

 Currently, OpenAI is the only built-in service, but custom services can be implemented.

+To configure OpenAI, see [Configuring OpenAI](#configuring-openai).

 ### CLI Proofreading

+Proofread all strings in the target locale (English).

 ```bash
 php artisan translator:proofread en